lunamidori5/Midori-AI/content/howtos/setup-with-HA.md

 - install the integration.
 - fill the needed information.
 You must fill something in the API key (if you don't use api key just check the box "ignore authentication"), put the full url e.g. https://myLocalAIHostHere:8080/v1 (including /v1), Not sure: let the API version empty.
 - configure the Home Assistant [Assist](https://www.home-assistant.io/voice_control/) using the new conversation agent.

+{{% notice style="warning" title="Notice" %}}
+**Important Note:**

+Any devices you choose to expose to the model will be added to the context and may have their state changed by the model.
+Only expose devices that you are comfortable with the model modifying, even if the modification is not what you intended.
+The model may occasionally hallucinate and issue commands to the wrong device.
+Use at your own risk.

+{{% /notice %}}